sandybme/drinfo.ai/README.md

 ## .env.example

 Before running the application, you should create a `.env` file based on the `.env.example` provided.
 This file contains environment variables needed for the application to function correctly.
+(Rename this file to just .env)

 Create a `.env` file in the root directory and update it with your specific details.